stefanbesler/twingrind/README.md

 ## Features

-- Profiling for TwinCAT PLCs without licencing costs
+- Profiling for TwinCAT PLCs with free software.
-- Selective capturing of callstacks (parametrizeable threshold to adjust which callstacks should be stored)
+- Selective capturing of callstacks.
+Threshold can be used to adjust which callstacks should be stored by the profiler.
 - Continous profiling with the following modes
-  - Only keep the callstacks that took the longest.
+  - Only keep "slow" callstacks.
 This feature is super handy for finding realtime violation issues where the cycletime is exceeded.
-  - Only keep the fastest callstacks
+  - Only keep "fast" callstacks, which is useful for finding issues with the baseline of your PLC.
-  - Keep all callstacks, overwrite old callstacks in favour of new ones
+  - Keep all callstacks, overwrite old callstacks in favour of new ones.
-  - Do not overwrite callstacks, only keep the first X callstacks
+  - Only keep the first X callstacks.
-- Profiling of distinct cycles
+- Profiling of distinct cycles.

 The core of the implementation was written way before TwinCAT offered any kind of profile mechanism, and I actually had the needs of a profile to find a serious problem in a PLC.
-Nowadays profiling for TwinCAT is offered by Beckhoff, but is of course attached with licencing fees and subpar visualization (my two cents).
+Nowadays profiling for TwinCAT is offered by Beckhoff, but is attached with licencing fees and is proprietary.
 Twingrind instead uses a common fileformat for profiling and is free software.

-If you are interested to contribute to the project, feel free to write issues or fork the project and create pull requests.
+**If you are interested to contribute to the project, feel free to write issues or fork the project and create pull requests.
+I also appreciante it if you [sponsor](https://github.com/sponsors/stefanbesler) me for creating and maintaining this project.**

+## Limitations

 The current limitations of the profiler and the topics, which should be looked in, are as follows.

 - [ ] Only PLCs that utilize exactly 1 task can be profiled.
 - [ ] Profiling itself adds some overhead to your code, which can not be avoided by this method, but maybe reduced by a fair bit.

-What follows is a short instruction how to use the code that is provided in this repository for profiling your PLC.

-## Backup

-Before profiling you should backup your code by commiting it to your version-control system or at least copy & paste it to a different location.
-The script will modify your existing source code and although it has been tested thoroughly, it is always better to err on the side of caution.

-## Install
+## Installation

 Twingrind can either be downloaded from Github as or you can clone the [repository](https://github.com/stefanbesler/twingrind) and compile the library yourself.
 This guide will focus on the former use case.

-First, [get the latest release](https://github.com/stefanbesler/twingrind/releases) of the Twingrind, the download will give you a file called "twingrind_0.2.1.0.compiled-library" and a python setup file.
+First, [get the latest release](https://github.com/stefanbesler/twingrind/releases) of the Twingrind, the download will give you a file called "twingrind_0.3.0.0.compiled-library" and a python setup file.
 Note that the version number may differ from the file you actually downloaded.

 ### Twingrind PLC library